ankit0313/Leetcode-Problems/CONTRIBUTING.md

 4) Commit and Push your changes
 ```

-Congrats you made your PR successfully!!
+Congrats you made your pull request successfully!!